thedumbterminal/jsonschema-bigquery/README.md

 ## Consume

     node jsbq.js -p <gbq project> -d <gbq dataset> -j <json schema file>

+    For embedded usage the following will allow and support runtime schema conversion and table maintenance:

+    const jsonSchemaBigquery = require('jsonschema-bigquery')

 Please ensure that the input JSON schema is dereferenced so that all external references have been resolved. [json-schema-ref-parser](https://www.npmjs.com/package/json-schema-ref-parser) can do this, prior to using this module.